 Will the staff, adults, and children have to wear masks?

-Masks are required indoors for staff and adults, and children age 2 or older.
+Masks are currently OPTIONAL for staff and adults, and children age 2 or older.
 As educators in science, we feel strongly it is important to follow where the science takes us!
 Current research shows masks are a simple and effective tool during the pandemic.
 This tool offers stability to programs by decreasing the risk of virus spread which helps us create a safe environment and continue to provide services.
-Children do not have to wear a face covering while outdoors if appropriately socially distanced from other children.

 What is your illness protocol?

 Staff, parents, and campers should know the symptoms of COVID-19:

 (list updated from La Crosse County Health Department 8/20/20)

 Loss of sense of taste or smell